nishandutta/product-app/README.md

 ## 📝 Notes

 - ❗ Data is stored in `data/products.json`.
 This approach is ideal for demo or small-scale internal tools.
+- ❗ Modification of files using fs.writeFile() or require() doesn't won’t work on any read-only production environment
+- For that purpose using database or local storage is essential.
+- For temp basis data add and delete is added in production for now

 ---